Multiple Myeloma Symptoms

 Usually patients visit their doctors due to other symptoms.
 If your symptoms suggest multiple myeloma, you may have one or more of the following tests:

-- The lab does a complete blood count to check the number of white blood cells, red blood cells and platelets in the blood.
-Multiple myeloma may cause anemia, signaled by low levels of white blood cells and platelets.
+Blood Tests - To check for the number of white blood cells, red blood cells and platelets in the blood.
+Multiple myeloma may cause anemia , signaled by low levels of white blood cells and platelets.

-The lab also checks for many different proteins, including M protein and other antibodies, as multiple myeloma causes high levels of proteins in the blood.
-The lab also checks for high levels of calcium and checks creatinine levels to see how well the kidneys are working.
+The blood may also be checked for different proteins, including M protein and other antibodies, as multiple myeloma causes high levels of proteins in the blood.
+Tests may also check for high levels of calcium and checks creatinine levels to see how well the kidneys are working.

 - This is the only sure way to diagnose myeloma.
 A doctor uses local anesthesia to numb the area and removes bone marrow samples from the hip bone or another large bone to look for cancer cells.